Last Updated on October 4, 2023

-By the end of the program, participants are expected to have learned:
+By the end of the program, participants will have learned:

-- how the documentary film is used as an influential communications tool to inform UN policymakers and for environmental activism
+- how documentary film is used as an influential communications tool to inform UN policymakers and for environmental activism;

-- to produce digital media projects and GIS maps
+- how to produce digital media projects and GIS maps;

 - the value and process of collaborative filmmaking;

-- to conduct professional interviews with researchers and practitioners
+- how to conduct professional interviews with researchers and practitioners;

-- Planetary Health research and how research can influence policy and practice
+- how planetary health research can influence policy and practice

-Participants will create short documentary films about planetary health and the impacts of climate change on human health and wellbeing in their community.
-General themes are Planetary Health, Global Health and Humanitarianism, Global Health Foresighting, and the Sustainable Development Goals.
-The films may tell a narrative and/or communicate research which touches on any of the following:
+Participants will create short documentary films about planetary health and the impacts of climate change on human health and wellbeing in their communities.
+General themes are planetary health, global health and humanitarianism, global health foresighting, and the Sustainable Development Goals.
+The films may tell a narrative and/or communicate research that touches on any of the following: